[Updated for 2021].

 If you don’t get a satisfactory result from the auditor through an informal email, you have to make a formal appeal.

-6.)
+7.)
 File a formal appeal.
 This is a formal request for the nonconformity to be reviewed by the registrar’s internal committee (not the auditor him/herself).
-This is a right which is guaranteed to you under ISO 17021-1, and which the CB cannot refuse.
+You are guaranteed this right under ISO 17021-1, and which the CB cannot refuse.
 To file this, you simply send an email to your registrar’s sales contact, and cc a copy to the auditor.
 Ask that they forward it to the appropriate appeals body within the registrar.

-The appeal should more formally state the reason you are requesting the nonconformity to be withdrawn, and should include a copy of the nonconformity, along with specific citations of ISO 17021-1 (if you have purchased it — don’t worry if you do not.)
+The appeal should more formally state the reason you are requesting the nonconformity to be withdrawn, and should include a copy of the nonconformity, along with specific citations of ISO 17021-1 if possible.
 You should politely but firmly request the finding be withdrawn or amended, and specifically request the CB take “appropriate corrective action.”

 If not, continue…

-7.)
+8.)
 Assess the registrar’s response.
 If the registrar has provided a reason as to why the nonconformity should stand, be sure to assess that response in an objective, open-minded manner.
 It could be they have a very good argument that you did not consider previously, and the finding should be upheld.
 If so, write to the CB and alert them that you agree with their result, thank them for it, and proceed with your appropriate corrective action.
-If the response is lacking, and it’s clear the CB is merely “digging in” because they want to remain inflexible,then push forward…
+If the response is lacking, however, then push forward…

 As always, if you find yourself in a real bind with your CB, we can help with filing appeals, complaints, or simply counseling you on whether the finding is, in fact, valid.
-Check our page on Audit Defense Services, or post your problem on The O-Forum.
+Check our page on Audit Defense Services.

 About Christopher Paris